Want your MIDI drums to sound more like the real thing? There are a number of techniques you can use to become a drum programming expert.

 There’s nothing wrong with wanting to make your own drum patterns.
 But there’s also no shame in using tools that make writing easier!

-You can even edit the MIDI data from a loop if you’re worried about sounding unoriginal.
+You can even edit the pattern from a loop if you’re worried about sounding unoriginal.

 For example, you could take every other snare hit in the pattern and move it to be a rim click instead.

-If you’re going to use drum loops, you’ll probably want to add them to your song sooner than later.
-Sometimes throwing a drum loop into a song at the tail end of writing works perfectly.
+If you’re going to use loops, you’ll probably want to add them to your song sooner than later.
+Sometimes throwing a percussion loop into a song at the tail end of writing works perfectly.
 Other times… not so much.

 Tip #7: Choose the Right Samples

-The drum sounds you’re using play a huge role in how realistic your drums seem.
+The sounds you’re using play a huge role in how realistic your drums seem.

-Virtual drum programs usually come with a bunch of different drum options.
+Virtual drum programs usually come with a bunch of different kit options.
 Experiment with the different kits available to you.

-Loop a section of your song and cycle through the different kits and samples to figure out which ones sound the most believable.
+Loop a section of your song and cycle through the different samples to figure out which ones sound the most believable.

 If you’re writing garage rock or lo-fi indie, you’ll probably want a kit that sounds pretty DIY.
 Look for a kit that sounds grungy and loose.